Sex–gender distinction: Dictionary definitions

+Scientific use

 In biology

 Anisogamy, or the size differences of gametes (sex cells), is the defining feature of the two sexes.
 By definition, males are organisms that produce small, mobile gametes (sperm); while females are organisms that produce large and generally immobile gametes (ova or eggs).
 Richard Dawkins stated that it is possible to interpret all the differences between the sexes as stemming from this single difference in gametes.

 Bhargava et al. note that the terms sex and gender are not, and should not be used as, interchangeable terms.
 They state that "[s]ex is dichotomous, with sex determination in the fertilized zygote stemming from unequal expression of sex chromosomal genes."
 In contrast, gender is seen as including "perception of the individual as male, female, or other, both by the individual and by society".
 The authors differentiate between sex differences, caused by biological factors, and gender differences, which "reflect a complex interplay of psychological, environmental, cultural, and biological factors".
 Gender identity is thus seen as a "psychological concept that refers to an individual's self-perception".